 Despite the comprehensive results provided by the infrared aerial survey, the MetroParks felt it was important to continue exploring additional survey methods to gain a better picture of not only population densities but also overall herd health.
-For this, the MetroParks employed trail camera surveys in July of 2022, beginning at Hitchcock Woods and the Mill Creek Wildlife Sanctuary.
+For this, the MetroParks employed trail camera surveys in July of 2022, beginning at Hitchcock Woods and the Mill Creek Wildlife Sanctuary and expanding to Mill Creek Park in July of 2023.
 Following guidelines published by Mississippi State University and the National Deer Association, the MetroParks successfully used trail cameras to estimate localized population densities, gather information on herd structure, and visually assess the physical condition of the deer herd.